chen42/presentations/rat_genome.md

 ---

-## rn6 has a large inversion on chr17?
+## A large inversion on chr17 in rn6?

 <img src="./images/ratGenome/inversion.png" width=60%>